QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 author: Delta|https://www.nexusmods.com/readyornot/mods/3072/, Zack|https://voidinteractive.net/
 ---

-# Setting up Audio and Working with QSM
+# Setting up Audio and Working with QSM & the OST

 >This information is very temporary at the moment and highly likely to change.
 {: .prompt-danger }